 “Three sealed samples, one each from Apollo 15, 16, and 17, remain unopened, intentionally saved until technology and instrumentation has advanced to the point that investigators can maximize the scientific return on these unique specimens.”

 I couldn’t help wondering when exactly that would be.
 How, for instance, could anyone decide, oh we should open this year, when who knows what kind of scientific advancement could happen next year?
 It’s not like science and technology is going to stop improving (or at least I hope not) so who makes that decision and how do they make such a decision?

 Reading this book made me wonder, would I go to space if that were an option in the future?
 Would I want to go to the moon?
 I don’t know if I would.
 I don’t think I like the idea of hurtling up in a spacecraft powered by rockets (that’s probably why the first astronauts were pilots).
 How about you?
 Would you want to be a space tourist?

-I received this book for review from its publisher and TLC Book Tours in exchange for an honest review
+I received this book from the publisher and TLC Book Tours in exchange for an honest review